Aziz8860/restate/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+Setup:
+-Setup db on appwrite.
+Then enable Google on Auth.
+-Setup Google Auth Platform on console cloud google.
+Clients -> CreateOAuth client id -> Web Application -> fill Authorized redirect URIs with appwrite with URI on Google OAuth2 Settings (Appwrite) -> Back to appwrite, fill app id and app secret from google console (overview).

+New Arch:
+-Fabric for rendering
+-Turbo modules for native modules
+-JSI to allow direct sync communication between Javascript and native code without the bridge.